The proposed transfer by Markel International Insurance Company Limited of its 1992 and prior business to RiverStone Insurance (UK) Limited.

 Update 23 March 2017

-If you have any questions about the Transfer or your ongoing relationship with either MIICL or RIUK then you can contact us using the details contained in the “Your rights” section, alternatively you can use the contact details available on the MIICL and RIUK websites:
+If you have any questions about the Transfer or your ongoing relationship with either RIUK then you can contact us using the details contained in the “Your rights” section, alternatively you can use the contact details available on the RIUK website:

 In March 2015 Markel International Insurance Company Limited (MIICL) entered into agreements with RiverStone Insurance (UK) Limited (RIUK) under which: